mattuz/TDDE25-SC2-bot/README.md

 Next, download the library binary from this page: (link)

 Put the library in the folder git repository you just downloaded.

+Now everything is ready for PyCharm, start PyCharm and select "Open" and navigate to the location you clone your fork of this repository.